rinikerlab/reeds/examples/openmm/pipeline/README.md

     python submit.py e

-This will create a direcotry `e_rebal` containing a subdirectory for each energy offset rebalancing iteration.
+This will create a direcotry `e_eoff_rebal` containing a subdirectory for each energy offset rebalancing iteration.
 Each of these subdirectories contains an equilibration, a simulation, and an analysis directory.

 Finally, we can run the production run.
 This will also automatically submit the analysis script.
 The number of production iterations is defined in `global_definitions.py`.
 By default, each iteration corresponds to a simulation time of 500ps, and simulations will be concatenated for the analysis.
 Note that the s-values are taken from the analysis directory of the s-optimization iteration that corresponds to the `sopt_iterations` variable of the global definitions (e.g., if `sopt_iterations = 2`, the s-values are taken from `d_sopt/s_opt_2/analysis`).
 If the number of energy offset rebalancing iterations is larger than zero, the energy offsets are taken from the analysis directory of the energy offset rebalancing iteration that corresponds to the `rebal_iterations` of the global definitions.
 Otherwise, they are taken from the analysis of the energy offset estimation directory.

     python submit.py f

-This will create a directory `f_prod` containing a subdirectory for each production iteration (will be concatenated for the analysis) and one for the analysis.
+This will create a directory `f_production` containing a subdirectory for each production iteration (will be concatenated for the analysis) and one for the analysis.
 Additionally to the usual plots, the analysis directory containts a csv file with the free-energy differences of all end-state pairs.